DhruvaG2000/Blog-GSoC21/README.md

 <br>

 2 device tree overlays were also created using the CCL,<br>
-1. [BBAI-AUDI-02-00A0:](https://github.com/beagleboard/BeagleBoard-DeviceTrees/blob/v4.19.x-ti-overlays/src/arm/overlays/BBAI-AUDI-02-00A0.dts) which essentially helps ALSA detect the BELA Cape as an audio device and you can play audio files with it using the command `aplay`.
+1. [BBAI-AUDI-02-00A0:](https://github.com/beagleboard/BeagleBoard-DeviceTrees/blob/v4.19.x-ti-overlays/src/arm/overlays/BBAI-AUDI-02-00A0.dts) which essentially helps ALSA detect the BELA Cape as an audio device and you can play audio files with it using the command `aplay`.<br>It is a port of [BB-BONE-AUDI-02-00A0.dts](https://github.com/beagleboard/bb.org-overlays/blob/master/src/arm/BB-BONE-AUDI-02-00A0.dts)
-2. [BBAI-BELA-00A1.dts:](https://github.com/DhruvaG2000/BeagleBoard-DeviceTrees/blob/v4.19.x-ti-overlays/src/arm/overlays/BBAI-BELA-00A1.dts) It helps set the right pinmux for the I2C, SPI, GPIO, etc. for them all to work correctly.
+2. [BBAI-BELA-00A1.dts:](https://github.com/DhruvaG2000/BeagleBoard-DeviceTrees/blob/v4.19.x-ti-overlays/src/arm/overlays/BBAI-BELA-00A1.dts) It helps set the right pinmux for the I2C, SPI, GPIO, etc. for them all to work correctly.<br>This is a port of the [BB-BELA-00A1.dts](https://github.com/BelaPlatform/bb.org-overlays/blob/master/src/arm/BB-BELA-00A1.dts)
 <br>

 and, a debugger for PRU called [PRUDebug](https://github.com/giuliomoro/prudebug/tree/master) was ported to the BBAI.